Certifications are used to demonstrate a person’s competence against set criteria.

 - Completed certification application form

-Why become certified?
+Why should you get certified?

 - Have an independent body evaluate your competence

-- Meet employer / client requirements
+- Meet employer and client requirements

 - Improve your profile and job prospects